-The Federal Economic Affairs Ministry’s Energy Export Initiative helps German providers of climate-friendly energy solutions enter new markets abroad.
+The Federal Ministry for Economic Affairs and Climate Action's Energy Export Initiative helps German providers of climate-friendly energy solutions enter new markets abroad.
 The support (services) offered under the initiative are mainly addressed to small and medium-sized enterprises (SMEs) and cover(s) all phases of a company’s market development - from market research up to market entry.

 The Energy Export Initiative pursues a global approach.
 In addition to providing comprehen-sive market information, including financing options, the initiative focuses on establishing business contacts, fostering matchmaking, implementing and presenting reference projects as well as participating in industry-specific trade fairs abroad.
 Of particular importance for Africa is the Project Development Programme.
 The Project Development Programme contains activities which focus on preparing and supporting the companies in order to facilitate the initiation of business in the African markets since these markets are difficult to penetrate.
 The activities include policy advice, capacity building and transfer of expertise.
 In addition, the programme serves to identify, verify and select specific project opportunities and to make them available to German companies so that they can implement them together with a local business partner.
 In 2019, the Energy Export Initiative implemented a total of 45 activities in 25 African countries.

 Healthcare Export Initiative